 Ishani says, "You can make a tent with a sheet or blanket and your dining chairs.
 Involving your child in this process is quite exciting for them.
 We also packed a snack, some lunch and added in some reading time in there.
 The girls created whole little boxes of blocks that had their camping food and it was so much fun as the game lasted a long time."

-Not only is the indoor camping trip fun but it also involves you and your child planning what all needs to be packed, setting up the tent and then the satisfaction of having created a new space for them to play in.
+Not only is indoor camping fun but it also involves you and your child planning what all needs to be packed, setting up the tent, and then the satisfaction of having created a new space for them to play in.
 You can also get them to decorate their tent.
 Making your own board game, creating an obstacle course indoors, treasure hunt, using red/black scotch tape to create a maze on the floor of your home, Pictionary, word games are also great ways to keep your child involved.

 Vaishnavi has a special treat planned for her daughter every weekend where they eat their dinner on the terrace while watching the moon and stars.
-Similarly you can plan a meal in a new place like a balcony or like a picnic while getting your child involved in setting the entire space for the meal.
+Similarly, you can plan a meal in a new place like a balcony or a picnic while getting your child involved in setting the entire space for the meal.

 There are a host of art and craft projects that will not only challenge your child but also help them improve their concentration and tap into their creativity.
 Ishani found a unique way to use all the art her children had created.

 She says, "They were doing a lot of art projects at home.
 We sent cards, letters and gifted a few art projects gifted to neighbors and even mailed one to a friend from school which was really cool.
 It gave my daughter's a sense of connection with others in the community.
 This was a nice way for them to gift and share."